Towards Socially Intelligent Agents with Mental State Transition and Human Utility: Introduction

-To overcome the aforementioned challenges, we first present a hybrid mental state parser that converts both continuous dialogue observation and discrete action history into a graphical representation of the agents' mind.
-Initialized with the location and object description, the topology of the graph is updated through the interaction history to track the evolving process of an agent's belief about surrounds and other agents.
-Then, we propose to incorporate a utility model that is pre-trained on Social IQA \cite{sap-etal-2019-social} dataset to bring in the social common sense.
-We perform experiments on a large-scale crowd-sourced text-adventure game LIGHT \cite{urbanek-etal-2019-learning}.
-Empirical results show that our model with the mental state parser and utility achieves the highest performance that aligns with human annotation among existing transformer-based ranking models.
-Moreover, case studies further demonstrate that the mental state provides extra context information, while the utility model helps agents make rational decisions.
+In the field of intercultural research, \citet{schwartz1992universals, schwartz2012refining} identify basic individual values that are recognized across cultures.
+Inspired by the theory, we propose to incorporate a value model that learns social common preferences from the human value knowledge base, \textsc{ValueNet}~\cite{Qiu_Zhao_Li_Lu_Peng_Gao_Zhu_2022}.
+We perform experiments on a large-scale text-based embodied environment LIGHT~\citep{urbanek-etal-2019-learning}.
+Empirical results show that the model with our mental state emulator and value function achieves the highest performance that aligns with human annotation among existing transformer-based models.
+Moreover, case studies further demonstrate that the mental state provides extra context information, while the value model helps agents make value-driven decisions.

 Our contributions are two-fold.
-First, we propose a novel hybrid mental state parser that tracks both explicit environment changes caused by agents' actions and the implicit mental state updates triggered by agents' dialogues.
-Second, we initiate to apply human utility defined by social common sense into dialogue generation and decision making.
-Our methodology can be generalized to a wide range of interactive social situations in socially-aware dialogue systems \cite{zhao2019socially}, virtual reality \cite{lai2019social}, and human-robot interactions \cite{yuan2017development}.
+First, we propose to rethink the design of current dialogue systems and suggest a new paradigm from the perspective of cognitive science and contemporary sociology.
+Second, we present a new framework for building socially intelligent agents by incorporating mental state simulation and human value modeling into dialogue generation and decision making.
+Our methodology can be generalized to a wide range of interactive social situations in dialogue systems~\citep{zhao2019socially}, virtual reality~\citep{lai2019social}, and human-robot interactions~\citep{yuan2017development}.